jurios/laravel-i18n-docs/source/docs/model-translations.md

 }
 ```

-Remember that `description` is no longer an attribute of the `Car` model even though if it exists as column in the `cars`
-table.
+Is important to know that `description` attribute value will be taken from the `translation table` if you add this previous
+`cast`.
+That means if you have the duplicated an attribute name between the `model table` and `translation table`, the value
+will be taken from `translation table` and ignored from `model table`.

 ## Translatable attribute methods
 Those methods allows you manage attribute translations: